RelKereta/WADS-Forum9/README.md

 2. API requests include the `withCredentials: true` option
 3. Components correctly handle the data structure returned from the API
 4. API service function names match what components are calling
+5. MongoDB connection string is properly formatted and includes correct credentials
+6. Sequelize models are properly defined to work with MongoDB's document structure